Faroe Islands national football team

-The Faroe Islands national football team (Føroyska fótbóltsmanslandsliðið) represents the Faroe Islands in association football and is governed by the Faroe Islands Football Association (FSF).
+The Faroe Islands national football team (Føroyska fótbóltsmanslandsliðið) represents the Faroe Islands in men's international football, and is governed by the Faroe Islands Football Association (FSF).
 The FSF became a member of FIFA in 1988 and UEFA in 1990 and represents the fourth-smallest UEFA country by population.

 The team has never advanced to the finals of the FIFA World Cup or UEFA European Championship.
 They took part in the Island Games in 1989 and 1991 and won both tournaments.
 The team also took part in the Nordic Football Championship for the first time in 2000–01, the last time the competition was played.
+In 2024, they made their debut in the Baltic Cup as a guest entrant and placed fourth.
 In the Faroe Islands, the team is known as the landsliðið.
 Home matches are played at Tórsvøllur.

 History

 Early years (1930–1988)

 From 1930 to 1988 before joining FIFA, the Faroe Islands gameplay was limited to national friendly matches against Iceland, Shetland, Orkney Islands, Greenland and Denmark U-21.
 None of these matches was sanctioned by FIFA, nor the Faroe Islands Football Association.

 The Faroe Islands tied Iceland for the most successful team at the friendly Greenland Cup tournament with two wins back-to-back in 1983 and 1984.